NYULibraries/sdr-documentation/accessioning-workflow.md

 ## -b creates a new branch called 'my_new_collection'
 ```

 At this point, add all of the new records to the `~/git/edu.nyu` directory.
-You can simply drag them in.
+You can simply drag the folders in.
 Once the new files are in place, commit and push to GitHub with the sequence below:

 ```bash
 git status